 In many textbooks, this coefficient can be found in the form of a fraction:

-Here E 0 = 8.85 * 10-12 Cl2 / N * m2 is an electrical constant.
-For a dielectric, E is added - the dielectric constant of the medium, then Coulomb's law can be used to calculate the forces of interaction of charges for a vacuum and a medium.
+Here E 0 \u003d 8.85 * 10-12 C2 / N * m2 is an electrical constant.
+For a dielectric, E is added - the dielectric constant of the medium, then the Coulomb law can be used to calculate the forces of interaction of charges for vacuum and the medium.

 Taking into account the influence of the dielectric, it has the form: